tomtyiu/EpistemeAI-series-Cookbook-SDK/README.md

 <a href="https://ko-fi.com/epistemeai">>>Please support and donate<<</a>

 # Agent
-Agentic Llama uses fine-tune  Llama 3.1 8B with agentic dataset  to provide LLM advance mathmatical calculations using langchain.
+Agentic Llama uses fine-tune  Llama 3.1 8B with agentic dataset  to provide LLM advance mathmatical calculations, search, and finance calculations and graphics using langchain

 # Guardrail/Moderation guide: